The prevalence and severity of sexual harassment incidents in the workplace are at an alarming...

 - Employment documents showing that you are competent with your work;

-- The manner in which your civil rights were violated; and
+- The manner in which the civil rights violation was carried out; and

-- The damages and consequences of your employer’s violation of your civil rights.
+- The damages and consequences of your employer’s disregard for civil rights protection policies.

 Seek Legal Help From Top Employment and Labor Law Attorneys